LarsChrWiik/Basic-HTML-and-CSS/Node.js/README.md

 node --experimental-modules myFile.mjs
 ```

-**V8** is the Javascript engine that is run in Node.
-V8 runs on Windows 7+, macOS 10.12+, some versions of Linux can run standalone or be into any C++ application.
+# Babel

-**Babel** is a JavaScript compiler that tranform newer versions of JavaScript syntax (ES2015 (ES6)) into ES5 JavaScript.
+Babel is a JavaScript compiler that tranform newer versions of JavaScript syntax (ES2015 (ES6)) into ES5 JavaScript.
 Babel comes as a node package and cal be installed with NPM:
 ```
 npm install babel-cli
 ```